andreou00/On-Block_BoC/readme.md

 - **KYC Compliance**: Users must pass a **Know Your Customer (KYC)** process to ensure regulatory compliance, creating a secure ecosystem for transactions.
 - **Ownership Transfer**: Real estate ownership transfers happen instantly, recorded on the blockchain for transparency and security.
 - **Decentralized Marketplace**: Users can list, buy, and sell tokenized properties directly in the marketplace using EurBoC.
+- **MetaMask SDK Integration**: On Block-BoC uses the official MetaMask SDK for secure and streamlined wallet connectivity on both web and mobile.

 ---